nektro/zigmod/docs/tutorial.md

 ## Adding a dependency
 The core of expandability, it is possible to add dependencies to your project.
 How exactly, depends on where you're sourcing the information from.

-- Aquila
-     - One place packages can be sourced from is https://aquila.red/.
-In order to add them to your project, you will obtain its ID in the form `1/truemedian/hzzp` and then run `zigmod aq add <package>`.

 - ZPM
      - https://zig.pm/ is another supported package index.
 You may add packages from ZPM with `zigmod zpm add <package>`.